RobDWaller/robdwaller.github.io/_posts/2018-11-28-requirements-rules-examples.md

 - **Easier to tests:** a plan with examples or test cases makes it easier for developers and QAs to write and run tests.
 - **Increase transparency:** everyone involved in a project understands what has to be done to deliver it.

 One approach which achieves these three aims is a Requirements, Rules and Examples spreadsheet, and it is so simple one person can complete it in less than an hour.
-I'd advise a to team complete it together, but I appreciate the pressure some teams are under.
+I'd advise a team complete it together, but I appreciate the pressure some teams are under.

 So how does RRE work?
 It's easy, get a spreadsheet and create three columns, from left to right, with the headers Requirements, Rules and Examples.